 This is a quick version, takes no more than the time it takes to wash the tomatoes and peel the cucumber.
 I like these ratios, but nothing is fixed and you can play around with this delicious blender formula.
 Add a few herbs, lemon instead of vinegar, a small amount of fresh green or red chilli.
 Enjoy yourself as you make variations on this theme.

 Are you looking for cold soups?
-Try this quick Tomato and Cucumber Cold Soup, Beautiful Cold Avocado Soup, Chilled Beetroot Soup, and Roast Tomato and Corn Cold Soup.
+Try this quick Tomato and Cucumber Cold Soup, Tomato and Watermelon Gazpacho, Beautiful Cold Avocado Soup, Chilled Beetroot Soup, and Roast Tomato and Corn Cold Soup.

 What about Cucumber recipes?
 Try Cucumber Salad with Ricotta and Capers, Cucumber Raita, and Cucumber Lassi.